-- 1. Typical barriers are set a minimum of four feet (4-feet) into the ground in concrete and standing above the top level of the meter set, within three feet (3-feet) of a driveway, parking lot or sidewalk.
-See Figure 9.10.
-As a general rule, install barricades approximately four feet (4-feet) from the building's exterior including a twelve-inch (12-inch) clearance from the front of the meter. - Residential: Two-inch (2-inch) Diameter SCH.
+- Typical barriers are set a minimum of four feet (4-feet) into the ground in concrete.
+The barriers should extend above the meter set.
+A barricade is required if the meter set is within three feet (3-feet) of a driveway, parking lot, sidewalk or any other location that a vehicle can easily access.
+See Figure 9.9.
+As a general rule, install barricades approximately four feet (4-feet) from the building's exterior, including a twelve-inch (12-inch) clearance from the front of the meter. - Residential: Two-inch (2-inch) Diameter SCH.
 80 Steel Post.
 Minimum three feet (3-feet) above grade.
 Concrete filled, painted, with a minimum ten-inch (10-inch) diameter Sonotube® or concrete base. - Small Commercial and Apartment Complexes: Four-inch (4-inch) Diameter SCH.
 80 Steel Post.
 Minimum three feet (3-feet) above grade.
 Concrete filled, painted, with a minimum twelve-inch (12-inch) diameter Sonotube® or concrete base. - Large Commercial and Industrial: Six Inch (6-inch) Diameter SCH.
 80 Steel Post.
 Minimum four feet (4-feet) above grade.
 Concrete filled, painted, with a minimum twenty-inch (20-inch) diameter Sonotube® or concrete base.

 Note: Two (2) posts should be used when the maximum distance between posts are four feet (4-feet) or less.
-A third post must be installed when greater than four feet (4-feet).
+Additional posts must be installed when greater than four feet (4-feet).